mrdizzy/node-casamiento/README.md

 Node uses Semantic versioning in the format 1.2.3 where 1 is a major version that is not backwards compatible, 2 is a minor version and 3 is a patch version.

+    compression - this module which can be found in app.js as part of middleware is used to compress using gzip and serve gzip compressed files (svg, json, html) to the browser.

 CONVENTIONS
 ===========